 There are times when a person has no other choice than to file for bankruptcy.
-Whether filing for Chapter 7 or Chapter 13, most people wonder if their credit will be ruined when all is said and done.
-This is understandable, as poor credit only leads to negative outcomes.
+Whether filing for Chapter 7 or Chapter 13, most people wonder if their credit will be ruined after filing.
+This is understandable, as poor credit can lead to negative outcomes.

-If you were eligible to file for bankruptcy in the first place, chances are your credit was already in trouble even before the bankruptcy.
+If you were eligible to file for bankruptcy, chances are your credit was already in trouble even before the bankruptcy.
 But that doesn’t mean it will be even worse afterward.

-Of course, your credit will take an initial hit right after you file, it is entirely possible to restore it and even increase it after a bankruptcy.
+Of course, your credit will take an initial hit right after you file, however it is entirely possible to restore it and even increase it after bankruptcy.